Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 5: Sharpen in post-processing

 I find a lot of photographers who forget this step, or perhaps they’re not sure how to do it.
 If you’re shooting in RAW, every photo needs sharpening.

-It’s nice when you see a great image straight out of camera, but that doesn’t mean it’s the best it can be.
-Sharpening in post processing is essential to get tack sharp photos.
+It’s nice when you see a great image straight out of the camera, but that doesn’t mean it’s the best it can be.
+Sharpening in post-processing is essential to get tack sharp photos.

-You may want to use a tool like I mentioned, called Topaz Sharpen AI.
-It does an outstanding job of recovering detail and sharpening in your post processing.
+You may want to use a tool like I mentioned, Topaz Sharpen AI.
+It does an outstanding job of recovering detail and sharpening your post-processing.

 Use coupon code WBEEMPHOTO when you checkout to save 15% on Topaz Labs products.

 If you're a photographer, you know the frustration of trying to get a perfect photo only to find it blurry or out of focus.
 Topaz Labs Sharpen AI is designed to help you get tack-sharp images every time.

 The software works as a stand-alone program or as a plugin with Photoshop or Lightroom Classic.
 By reversing motion and focus blur, Topaz Labs Sharpen AI lets you get the perfect shot every time.